 Proverbs 14:13 says that even in laughter the heart may ache, and joy may end in grief.
 The person who seems to be laughing to you may still have a great emptiness or ache at the center of their lives.
 The laughter you see may only mask hurt that is inside.

 If you are close, you might just ask the person, “Yes, I know there is ‘laughter’ in your life, but do you still ache as well?”

 True joy flows out of a heart bursting with the knowledge of Christ.
-And, that laughter only anticipates a time of eternal joy when we will know the Lord Jesus Christ forever.
+The joyous laughter of belief — which ebbs and flows until Jesus comes back — only anticipates a time of eternal joy when we will know the Lord Jesus Christ forever.